davidcereal/dberger1989.github.io/_posts/08-15-2016-geomapping-with-d3.markdown

 </script>

+I don't know why, but I get immense satisfaction from playing around with the slider and hover functions and seeing that they still worke with the new projection.

 Back to the code walkthrough.
 Now that we’ve defined the type of projector we’re going to be using, we define a variable, `path`, to be a geo path generator that takes a path and projects it using a user-defined projection, in our case the albersUSA projection